OKdocs/pythonPractice/symbols.md

-finally | executed after error handling block, regardless of error raise | raise an error / exception, must state valid error type exec | executes python code, sounds weird, but can be used for example to run scripts
+finally | executed after error handling block, regardless of error raise | raise an error / exception, must state valid error type exec | executes python code, sounds weird, but can be used for example to run scripts map | executes function on all elements of a list like map(func,list)

 ## data types